C&A Logo

 C&A Logo 1947

-Gradually, the rays, directed in different directions, became semi-ovals, which resembled flower petals.
+Gradually, the rays, directed in different directions, became semi-ovals resembling flower petals.
 Compared to the previous version of the logo, the letters were bold.
-The designers designed the ampersand (&) as a figure eight (8).
+The ampersand (&) was designed as a figure eight (8).
 To do this, they lengthened his right line, which was slightly bent to the left and went far down.
 For the slogan, they used handwritten italics.

 1958 – 1984